chembl/surechembl-data-client/README.md

     src/update.py

-The update script is designed three related tasks:
+The update script is designed for three related tasks:

 * To load 'back file' data to pre-populate the database with historic records
 * To load 'front file' data on a daily basis